 When entering the park for the first time, it looked like any other park, with large grassy lawns, two playgrounds, basketball courts, picnic tables, and a soccer field.

-But once you start to walk next to the Lake, things begin to change.
-You begin to forget that you are, in essence walking around an area that is surrounded by an urban neighborhood.
+But things begin to change once you walk next to the Lake.
+You start to forget that you are essentially walking around an area surrounded by an urban neighborhood.
 The trees help with the seclusion as well as the sounds of birds within these trees.

 Another great feature that is here is the Guajome Regional Park Campground which has-